 Such measures offer huge cost savings potential.
 Depending on the cost levels of labour, energy, and maintenance, operating just one quay crane costs about USD 250 – 350 per hour.
 Taking a single quay crane out of operation for one month can thus save up to USD 150,000.

-One of the best tools to provide reliable information on the quay performance is a quay simulation.
-It is a powerful instrument to analyse the unique quay crane behaviour for many different container volumes and vessel berth schedule situations, whilst considering all relevant influencing and terminal-specific factors.
-Quay simulation is not a crystal ball, but its results come with an average accuracy of about 98% percent, a figure pretty close to reality.
+One of the best tools to provide reliable information on the quay performance is a dynamic quay simulation.
+It is a powerful instrument to analyse the unique quay crane and quay crane allocation behaviour for many different container volumes and vessel berth schedule situations, whilst considering all relevant influencing and terminal-specific factors.
+Quay simulation is not a crystal ball, but its results come with an average accuracy of about 98% percent, a figure close to reality.
 That is why quay simulation is so attractive to the decision-makers.

 In my work so far as a container terminal simulation specialist, I have been requested to investigate the quay performance for ever growing container volumes forecasts.
 Now the situation has changed, and the question has diverted more in the direction of what happens if vessels are not calling the port anymore.
 And luckily, the quay simulation is still applicable to this new situation in the same way as before.
 Only the waterside influencing factors and investigated scenarios need to be changed.